Disentangling Boltzmann brains, the time-asymmetry of memory, and the second law

 This standard argument for the BB hypothesis initially arose in the context of de Sitter quantum cosmology \cite{albrecht2004can,linde2007sinks,GoheerTrouble,DysonImplications}.
 If such a universe evolves into the future, it asymptotes to a vacuum state with a finite, non-zero temperature.
-This equilibrium state has fluctuations that act similarly to thermal fluctuations in a classical gas at equilibrium, which satisfy an H theorem and corresponding recurrence theorems.
+This equilibrium state has fluctuations that act similarly to thermal fluctuations in a classical gas at equilibrium, which satisfy an entropy conjecture and corresponding recurrence theorems.